dylanfisher/forest-assets/README.md

 `Rails.application.config.assets.paths << Rails.root.join('node_modules')`

 Finally, run `yarn` to install packages and make the CSS and JavaScript files available to the asset pipeline.

+⚠️ You might need to delete the contents of `app/assets/builds` are re-run `yarn` or `bin/dev` to properly link the assets.